wlsf82/cv/README.md

 - Recommending new test automation tools and processes that will improve quality and velocity
 - Taking ownership of test failures and ensuring that the CI system is reliable
 - Mentoring other engineers
-- Independently and regularly managing project schedules ensuring objectives are aligned with team/department goals
+- Independently and regularly managing project schedules, ensuring objectives are aligned with team/department goals
 - Working on problems of diverse scope requiring independent evaluation of identifiable factors; recommending new approaches to resolve problems
-- At GitLab I worked 100% remote
+- At GitLab, I worked 100% remote

 ### QA engineer at [Qelp](https://qelp.com) (July 2018 - February 2019)

-I helped on defining a new software development process where quality is in mind since the definition of the software requirements until the moment it is running in production.
+I helped define a new software development process where quality is in mind from the definition of the software requirements until the moment it is running in production.

 Some of the activities I performed as a QA engineer at Qelp were: